c3d/make-it-quick/README.md

 ## Redistribution

-The 'build' project is released under the GNU General Public License version 3.
+The `make-it-quick` project is released under the GNU General Public License version 3.
 The project author's reading of said license is that it only "contaminates" derivative products, but not products created *using* the product.
 In other words:

-* Creating derivative software, e.g. a 'nanotoconf' project that uses 'build' code, requires you to comply with the GPL, and in particular to redistribute your code in source form.
+* Creating derivative software, e.g. a 'nanotoconf' project that uses `make-it-quick` code, requires you to comply with the GPL, and in particular to redistribute your code in source form.
 The fact that it's really hard to distribute makefiles in binary form should help you comply with this anyway :-)

-* Building software using 'build' does not make that software GPL, any more than building it using GCC or GNU Make.
-I believe that 'build' can legally be used for proprietary software or for software using any other open-source license.
+* Building software using `make-it-quick` does not make that software GPL, any more than building it using GCC or GNU Make.
+I believe that `make-it-quick` can legally be used for proprietary software or for software using any other open-source license.

 As long as I (Christophe de Dinechin) am the sole author / maintainer of this software, this interpretation will prevail.
 If you believe